The Real Appeal of Non-Dilutive Financing

 If you appear on the radar of venture capital groups and angel investors, you will encounter dilutive or equity financing.
 In these arrangements, you sell a percentage of your equity and often forfeit some control of your company to the investor.
 Independence fostered your initial success.
 Partnering with a venture group or an angel could put you in a situation of being yoked to someone who has a different vision for your business.

 Good news!
-You can obtain your next round of funding and not dilute your initial investors. rather than forfeit any control of your company, you have a partner who aligns with your priorities.
-Revenue-based funding, RBF, (also known as royalty-based funding), offers a source of non-dilutive debt.
+You can obtain non-dilutive growth capital for your next round of funding and not forfeit any control of your company.
+Revenue-based funding, RBF, (also known as royalty-based funding), offers a source of non-dilutive funding.
 In RBF, the lender and the owner agree to a predetermined total repayment amount as well as a percentage of gross revenues the company will remit to the lender monthly.

 Business environments ebb and flow affecting revenue levels month to month.
 With RBF, payment amounts follow the level of revenues; a month of lower revenues requires a lower payment.
 Because payment amounts are tied to revenues, and lenders prefer to get paid back rather than later, the desires of both the lender and the company to grow the business are aligned.
 In addition, an RBF lender can offer counsel and serve as a mentor to the owner without exerting control.

-In an RBF arrangement, revenues serve as collateral.
+With non-dilutive funding through an RBF arrangement, revenues serve as collateral.
 Therefore, the business, as well as personal assets of the company, are protected.
-If you are an owner or a diverse-led business, and you have plans to expand your enterprise, contact the professionals at Founders First Capital Partners to learn how non-dilutive RBF can take your business to the next level.
+If you are an owner or a diverse-led business, and you have plans to expand your enterprise, contact the professionals at Founders First Capital Partners to learn how non-dilutive growth capital can take your business to the next level.